wowcee/laravel-package-seeds-auto-loader/README.md

             |-- ...

+2. With above directory structure, your path of seeds will like this:

+        "/../database/seeds"

-2. Specifies a path to your seeds folder in SeedServiceProvider.php
+   You need to set this path in the SeedServiceProvider.php file:

         class SeedServiceProvider extends ServiceProvider
         {